Ada-C7/recursion-tracing/README.md

 Define the following:

 - Recursion
+Calling a method within itself, or calling another method that calls the first method.
 - Recursive Case
+The input(s) for the recursive method for which the recursive part is called.
 - Base Case
+The input(s) for the recursive method for which the non-recursive part is called.
 - Activation Chain/Stack
+The activation chain is the iterative process of tracing through what the values of n (input) are as the recursion happens.
 - Activation Record/Call
+An activation record is a specific value of n during one interation of the recursion.
 - Infinite Recursion/Stack Overflow/Stack too deep
+This is when the base cases don't handle a particular input and the recursion gets called infinitely, so the program exits with a "Stacks too deep" type error.
 - Tail Recursion
+When the recursive call is the very last thing in the function/method.
+This is not the 'usual' way of implementing a recursive method.

 ## Tracing through a recursive method